FACT-Finder-Web-Components/shopware6-plugin/README.md

 or by CLI worker.
 More information about messaging you can find in official Shopware [documentation](https://developer.shopware.com/docs/guides/hosting/infrastructure/message-queue)

+### CMS Pages

+<h4 id="cms-pages-cli">CLI</h4>
+CMS export is available in the Shopware CLI application.
+You can run it by executing:

+    php [SHOPWARE_ROOT]/bin/console factfinder:export:cms

+The command can be run with an optional argument indicating the sales channel ID that you are targeting.
+The ID is an string value.

+    php [SHOPWARE_ROOT]/bin/console factfinder:export:cms SALES_CHANNEL_ID

+If a specific language needs to be specified, there is a second argument which allows that.

+    php [SHOPWARE_ROOT]/bin/console factfinder:export:cms SALES_CHANNEL_ID LANGUGAGE_ID

+There are two additional options:

+* `-u` uploads the feed to the configured FTP server after feed is generated.

+**Note:** This option works only in a combination with `-u`

+by default export outputs data in the STDOUT.
+It could be easily redirected using Linux way of redirecting output.

+    php [SHOPWARE_ROOT]/bin/console factfinder:export:cms > export.csv

 ## Web Components Integration

 **Note:** Please note that plugin right now is supporting only classic storefronts, rendered using Twig templating